-The Council commissioned a valuation for Council Dwellings and for a further selection of assets which was performed during the last quarter of financial year 2023/24.
-In addition, the Council's internal valuers performed valuations for a number of assets, including investment properties, art galleries and museums, community centres, day care centres, town halls, libraries, residential homes, PFI community campuses and properties requiring revaluation due to redevelopment or a change of use, during the last quarter of financial year 2023/24.
+The Council commissioned a potential movement review of the 2023/24 valuation for Council Dwellings as at 31 March 2025; and an external valuation for a further selection of assets which was performed during the last quarter of financial year 2024/25.
+In addition, the Council's internal valuers performed valuations for a number of assets, including investment properties, and properties requiring revaluation due to redevelopment or a change of use, during the last quarter of financial year 2024/25.
 In applying the Royal Institution of Chartered Surveyors (RICS) Valuation Global Standards ('Red Book'), the valuation reports include an explanatory note which provides an update on market conditions and confirms that markets are functioning again and there is adequate evidence on which to base an opinion of value.
 However, uncertainties do remain and there is the potential for markets to move rapidly in response to the effects of conflict in Eastern Europe and the Middle East.

 The valuation reports have been used to inform the measurement of non-current assets in these financial statements.
-The valuers have continued to exercise professional judgment in preparing the valuations and, therefore, this is the best information available to the Council as at 31 March 2024 and can be relied upon.
+The valuers have continued to exercise professional judgment in preparing the valuations and, therefore, this is the best information available to the Council as at 31 March 2025 and can be relied upon.